 People ask about repacking the stuffing box.
 It's easy enough, once you've done it (and if you can reach it), but it's a bit scary to thing about if you've never done it before.
 And, since it's in an awkward position, you probably want to know ahead of time what you're facing.

-Unscrew the stuffing box nut.
+Unscrew the packing nut.
 Dig out the old flax that's inside it.
-Wrap the new flax around the shaft three times, and cut it (without cutting the shaft) at a slight angle acroll all the turns.
+Wrap the new flax around the shaft three times, and cut it (without cutting the shaft) at a slight angle across all the turns.
 This will give you three rings of flas that just fit around the shaft.
-Arrange these between the stuffing box and the stuffing box nut, with the cut part of the rings rotated to different places.
-Push the nut back to the stuffing box such that the flax rings go inside.
+Arrange these between the stuffing box and the packing nut, with the cut part of the rings rotated to different places.
+Push the nut back onto the stuffing box such that the flax rings go inside.
 Screw the nut back on, hand tight.
 Adjust in the water so that the stuffing box just quits dripping.
 Re-adjust with the engine running and in gear so that it drips slowly.
 Tighten the lock nut agains the stuffing box nut to prevent it from vibrating loose.
 Re-check periodically.

 Here are some links (in no particular order) to articles on the subject: